1nVitr0/plugin-vscode-daily-timelog/README.md

   - "17:00": Extra Task
 ```

 IntelliSense should offer you reasonably good predictions of durations, times and task names.
-It keeps ttrack of the task names used in the `plannedTasks` section as well as the tasks already listed in the `timeLog` section.
+It keeps track of the task names used in the `plannedTasks` section as well as the tasks already listed in the `timeLog` section.

 ## Commands

 `Daily Timelog: Generate Task List` will generate a human-readable list of your planned Tasks for the active file.
 The result will be put into your clipboard - ready to paste.
 Customization is already half-implemented.

-`Daily Timelog: Generate Summary` will generate a list of your completed tasks inlcunding ones that weren't planned.
+`Daily Timelog: Generate Summary` will generate a list of your completed tasks including ones that weren't planned.
 Same deal as `Generate Task List`.

 ## Settings